Question 1 of 10

 Do you have a plan to pay off all your debt?

-A debt payoff plan means you know your total debt, have a specific strategy (avalanche or snowball), and are making progress toward being debt-free.
+A debt payoff plan means you know your total debt, have a strategy (avalanche or snowball), and are making progress.

 A

-Yes โ I'm debt-free or have a clear plan I'm actively executing
+Yes — I'm debt-free or actively executing a clear plan

 B

-Sort of โ I'm making more than minimums but no formal strategy
+Sort of — paying more than minimums but no formal strategy

 C

-Not really โ I'm paying minimums and hope to figure it out
+Not really — paying minimums and hoping to figure it out

 D